FAQs about Gulf of Maine Floating Offshore Wind Research Array

-In order to influence the commercial scale leasing and approval process, the research array needs to proceed at pace, otherwise the federal BOEM process will proceed without the benefit of the planned research.
+In order to stay ahead of commercial-scale leasing and approval process, the research array needs to proceed at pace, otherwise the federal BOEM process, lease issuance, and project development will proceed without the benefit of the planned research.

 The first step in the process is applying for a research lease through BOEM, which requires identification of proposed site for the research array.
 After the application is filed, there are further permitting and review steps.
 This extensive process will take several years before the research array is operational.
 The State wants to be equipped with data on how floating offshore wind may impact our natural resources and economy, and best management practices on working with the fishing industry, so it is in a far better place to inform the commercial permitting process at the federal level.

 Who approves the research lease application and what is the process?